Who Is Senator Kamala Harris? (Biden’s VP Running Mate)

 The Rantt Rundown

 After announcing her candidacy for President of the United States, Kamala Harris was widely seen as a frontrunner for the Democratic nomination.
 Her campaign slogan, “For the People” is not only a nod to Shirley Chisholm, the first African American woman who served in Congress and the first to run for President but also captures a thread that has run through Harris’s entire career.
 Senator Harris is an accomplished woman of color who has invested her life in serving the public and fighting to advance civil rights in this country.
-Only time will tell if the controversies surrounding her career in criminal justice will bear testament to the evolution of her progressive policies or serve as a problem for the success of her candidacy.
+Only time will tell if the controversies surrounding her career in criminal justice will bear testament to the evolution of her progressive policies or serve as a problem during the 2020 election cycle.